jayljohnson/docker-generic/README.md

 make permissions -i
 ```

-To test the postgres database connection, run the following:
+> **_Test the postgres database connection:_**  Run these commands one by one to interact with the database using the psql client:
 ```
 make psql
 create table test as (select 1);